kreamtea/Converso/README.md

-# 🗣️ Converso – Real-Time AI Transcription Chat App
+# 🗣️ Converso – Create Your Own Real-Time AI Learning Companions

-Converso is a full-stack AI-powered web app that transcribes voice to text in real-time and displays it in a clean, chat-like UI.
-Ideal for meetings, interviews, or casual voice notes, Converso makes spoken communication searchable and shareable.
+**Converso** is an AI-powered platform where you can create personalized AI learning companions to explore and understand topics across different subjects.
+Speak naturally, learn interactively, and deepen your knowledge with companions tailored to your learning goals.

 ---